-On a daily basis, we hear stories of clients who struggle to maintain their health because of their limited options to store fresh fruits and vegetables in their cars.
+On a daily basis, we hear stories of individuals and families who struggle to maintain their health because of their limited options to store fresh fruits and vegetables in their cars.
 From our previous work, we know board and care residents often to not receive nutritious or even good tasting meals.
-These residents either eat the meals knowing it's their only option or spend money they shouldn't on fast food to feel some semblance of control over than own health.
+These residents either eat the meals knowing it's one of their only options or spend money they shouldn't have to on fast food to feel some semblance of control over than own health.

 We have a few programs in the works with the following goals:

 1. Teach classes on how to prepare healthy and simple meals that requires no heat or storage.

 2. Prepare and deliver hot and ready-to-eat vegan meals to people who live in Board and Care homes or live in their cars.